wtchen/datatools-ui/docs/dev/development.md

 After running this configuration, the Java application should be running at [http://localhost:4000](http://localhost:4000) (or some other port that you specified).

 ## Front end

 We use Conveyal's front-end JS tool-belt [`mastarm`](https://github.com/conveyal/mastarm) to build, run, and lint while developing.
 To kick off a development server at [http://localhost:9966](http://localhost:9966):

 ```
 yarn start
 ```

 This will use `mastarm` to run a `browserify` server at the above port, along with a proxy for the back-end API, which is assumed to be running on `http://localhost:4000`.

-To optionally substitute the default configuration, provide your own directory:
+To specify your own configuration that overrides the defaults:

 ```
 yarn start -- --config /path/to/config
 ```